Skip to main content

 Having a good credit score benefits you in many ways.

-You will have low-interest rates (the amount a lender charges a borrower) on loans and credit cards and a better chance of loan and credit card approval.
+You will have low interest rates (the amount a lender charges a borrower) on loans and credit cards and a better chance of loan and credit card approval.
 You can even try applying for higher limits.
-A high credit score also means better car insurance rates and fewer problems with renting apartments and houses.
+A high credit score means better car insurance rates and fewer problems renting apartments and houses.

 Moreover, you’ll be able to avoid dealing with any deposit.
 For example, when getting a phone on contract.